-Alcohol usually refers to drinks such as beer, wine or spirits that contain a chemical known as ethyl alcohol (ethanol).
-It is a mood-changing legal drug that belongs to the class of drugs known as 'depressants'.
+Alcohol usually refers to drinks such as beer, wine or spirits.
+These contain a chemical known as ethyl alcohol (ethanol).
+It is a mood-changing, legal drug that belongs to the class of drugs known as 'depressants'.

 This doesn’t mean that alcohol makes you depressed (although it can have this effect).
 It means that alcohol slows down the central nervous system and inhibits many of the brain’s functions.
 It also affects almost all of the body’s cells and systems.

-When a person drinks alcohol it is absorbed into the blood stream through the walls of the stomach and small intestine, and then rapidly distributed to all parts of the body — including the brain.
+When a person drinks alcohol it is absorbed into the blood stream through the stomach and small intestine.
+It then quickly travels to all parts of the body — including the brain.

 What is a standard drink?

 Working out exactly what is a standard drink is not always easy.
-However, one standard drink contains 10g of pure alcohol (equivalent to 12.5ml of pure alcohol), regardless of glass size or type of alcohol (such as beer, wine or spirits).
+One standard drink contains 10 grams of pure alcohol (the same as 12.5ml of pure alcohol).

 Check the label of any bottle, can or cask of alcohol for the number of standard drinks it contains.

-You can also use these handy calculators to work out how much you are drinking:
+You can also use these calculators to work out how much you are drinking:

 How much alcohol can different people drink safely?

-Alcohol use increases the risk of cancers, including cancers of the mouth, stomach, oesophagus, bowel, liver and breast.
-Alcohol consumption may also lead to weight gain which in turn can contribute to other types of cancers.
+Drinking alcohol may also lead to weight gain, which in turn can increase the risk of other types of cancers.
 The Cancer Council recommends people limit their alcohol consumption to reduce cancer risk.

 Alcohol and children

-A younger person’s body doesn’t cope with alcohol as well as an older person’s.
-The younger person’s brain, heart and liver aren’t fully developed and so they are less able to process it.
-Alcohol can therefore seriously damage a younger person’s health.
+A younger person’s body doesn’t cope with alcohol as well as an older person’s body.
+The younger person’s brain, heart and liver aren’t fully developed.
+This means they are less able to process alcohol.
+Drinking can therefore seriously affect a younger person’s health.

-For more information, contact the Alcohol and Drug Foundation.
+The laws that cover alcohol and children vary between states and may sometimes change.
+For more information, visit the Alcohol and Drug Foundation.

-Each week in Australia, alcohol consumption is responsible for numerous hospitalisations and deaths in teenagers aged 14-17.
+Each week in Australia, alcohol consumption is responsible for numerous hospitalisations and deaths in teenagers aged 14 to 17 years.